History of autism: Support

 The Hidden Disabilities Sunflower program was established in 2016 by London's Gatwick Airport, in consultation with two autism support groups and other disability advocates.
 It soon spread across the UK, and later to other developed countries.

 In March 2017, the Russian peak parents-of-autistic-children representative body Autism Regions (Аутизм Регионы) was founded.

 Neurodiversity employment services organisation Untapped Group was co-founded by Australian accountant Andrew Eddy in 2017.
 It operates in the United States and Australia, and notably organises the prominent Autism at Work conferences.

+The first Loop noise-reducing earplugs were released in 2018, by Belgians Dimitri O (mechanical engineer) and Maarten Bodewes (businessperson).
+These allow users to hear the world at a reduced volume.

+The ABA Coding Coalition greatly changed US prescription practice to fund more ABA treatment of Autistic people on 1 January 2019.
+It did this by convincing the American Medical Association to class ABA as a proven effective treatment in the government mandated Current Procedural Terminology coding system, while previously it was classed as only having some evidence of efficacy.
+This meant that US health insurance companies now had to fund prescribed ABA for their clients, when previously they could contest it.
+(The Coalition was made up of the Association of Professional Behavior Analysts, Autism Speaks, and the Behavior Analyst Certification Board).

-In the United States, the National Council on Severe Autism was founded in January 2019.
-It is concerned with autistic people who have an IQ of 85 or less.
+Also in the United States in January 2019, the National Council on Severe Autism was founded.
+It is concerned with Autistic people who have an IQ of 85 or less.

+The Blue Envelope Program helps US police understand how Autistic people behave, and vice versa.
+It began operating in January 2020.

 Australia's National Disability Insurance Scheme went into full operation in 2020.
-It provides many autistic people in that country with substantial amounts of money to help them live fuller lives.
+It provides many Autistic people in that country with substantial amounts of money to help them live fuller lives.

-In April 2021, the American Autism Awareness Month became Autism Acceptance Month.
+In April 2021, America's Autism Awareness Month became Autism Acceptance Month.

 Global online support organisation the "Stimpunks Foundation" was established in the United States in December 2021, by IT workers Ryan Boren and Inna Boren.

+The world's first national standard for autistic-friendly architecture was released by the British Standards Institute in October 2022.

 The National Guideline for Supporting the Learning, Participation, and Wellbeing of Autistic Children and Their Families in Australia was released by Autism CRC in February 2023.

-People

-British singer Susan Boyle mentioned in a December 2013 interview that she had been diagnosed with Asperger's syndrome.

-Swedish activist Greta Thunberg's mother told a national newspaper of her daughter's Asperger's diagnosis in May 2015.
-Greta would become globally prominent as an activist in 2018.

-British actor Anthony Hopkins mentioned in a January 2017 interview that he had been diagnosed with Asperger's syndrome.

-American actor David Howard Thornton, known for playing Art the Clown in the Terrifier franchise, spoke in a 2023 interview about discovering he is autistic as an adult.
+The first Autistic Barbie doll was released in January 2026.
+It was developed with the assistance of ASAN.